 Thirdly, offer these reviewers and/or newspapers/publications, interviews.
 Nothing brings publicity like an interview does.
 You not only get to talk about your book in your own words, the message about your book would reach a wider audience than word of mouth would.

 So, does that sound difficult?
 It doesn’t, right!
 You can easily promote your own book sitting at home, without having to learn something new.
-If you think you require some handholding or help with the above mentioned steps, don’t hesitate to contact me through the contact form.
+If you think you require some handholding or help with the above mentioned steps, don’t hesitate to contact me.